wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    Enterprise support typically has SLA (Service Level Agreements) which are quicker (more expensive) than others.
 Both Azure and AWS refund 100% of their billing on periods that do not achieve at least 95% availability (<a target="_blank" href="https://uptime.is/">18 days a year</a>).
 Achieving 99.99% (down an hour per year) requires self-diagnosing and self-healing.

-   Most enterprises operate a SOC (Security Operations Center) which operates 24/7/365 to quickly respond to trouble detected among logs gathered from the many software programs the organization runs.
+   Most large enterprises operate a SOC (Security Operations Center) which operates 24/7/365 to quickly respond to trouble detected among logs gathered from the many software programs the organization runs.
 IDS (Intrusion Detection Systems) repeatedly analyzes files to detect indicators of compromise.

+   The large number of people and data in enterprises means that <strong>automated</strong> tools are needed to identify and respond to threats.

    Such utilities need developers to configure each application built to send logs and metrics from all machines into a SIEM (Security Information and Event Management) system such as Splunk, Azure Azure Sentinel, etc. Such systems commonly maintain several times more data than the systems themselves.
 Machine Learning techniques and advanced statistical analysis are becoming common with such systems.
 All that enables the SOC team to correlate events across the enterprise to detect intrusion and exploits.

    Logs, especially, are also used by external auditors to determine actual compliance with policies.
 Those with access to SIEM data can elicit actual, detailed, real-time insights on inflows and outflows between different parts of the organization and systems -- a magical tool to identify bottlenecks and predict trends.
 We look forward to 3D dynamic projections in Mixed reality glasses from Microsoft, Apple, Facebook, etc.

    The complexity of SIEM systems requires utilities (such as Cardinal) to audit whether detection mechanisms are actually responding to various threats.

+   Data to track the Security Posture of the whole Enterprise means obtaining "metadata" (data about data).
+Enterprise apps need to provide central Service Now systems with a detailed history of auditable user activities linked to specific charge codes and approval events.
+This is especially important for financial and healthcare organizations.
+This means that software vendors need to provide an additional overlay of manual procedures into every workflow.
+For example, in GitHub, when someone creates a new repository (since GitHub doesn't track charge codes), enterprise Security may want the user to exit out temporarily to another system to specify that charge code or request permission associated with the request.
+   Detailed metadata and audit logs enable enterprises to perform <strong>forensics</strongs> (after the fact) to identify who did what and when -- needed for legal proceedings.

 <a name="Recovery"></a>